Copper State Adjusting Copper State Adjusting

 Denying Legitimate Claims

 Some claims get denied outright with vague reasoning: “pre-existing condition,” “wear and tear,” or “not consistent with reported cause of loss.”
-These denials are often wrong and can be overturned with proper documentation.
+These denials are often wrong and can be overturned with proper documentation — see our guide on what to do when your Arizona insurance claim is denied.

 How Much More Do Homeowners Recover With a Public Adjuster?